 |Nifer y ceisiadau a dderbynnir fel arfer||The School typically receives around 1,200 applications.|

-AAB - ABB.
-You will not need to achieve these from any specific subjects but please note General Studies will not be accepted.
+ABB - BBB.
+You will not need to achieve these grades from any specific subjects.
+Please note that General Studies and Critical Thinking are not accepted for entry.

 Cymhwyster Prosiect Estynedig: Fel arfer, bydd ymgeiswyr sydd wedi ennill gradd A yn y Cymhwyster Prosiect Estynedig (EPQ) yn cael cynnig un radd yn is na’r cynnig safonol ar gyfer Safon Uwch.
 Noder bod yn rhaid bodloni unrhyw ofynion sy’n benodol i’r pwnc o hyd